-CONTEXT FOR IOWA AND AT THE COUNTY LEVEL: BENEFITS FROM WIND DEVELOPMENT AND FUTURE POTENTIAL lowa is a national leader in wind energy, ranking first among states in the percentage of electricity from wind and third in total installed wind capacity.
+Context for Iowa and at the County Level: Benefits from Wind Development and Future Potential lowa is a national leader in wind energy, ranking first among states in the percentage of electricity from wind and third in total installed wind capacity.
 Iowa has significant potential for additional wind development, with studies providing a range of 276,000 MW to 570,000 MW of technical potential for wind.

-With about 8,900 MW installed at the end of 2018, lowa has just begun to tap the potential for wind development.
-While parts of lowa have some of the best wind resources in the U.S., technology improvements in wind turbines are leading to successful wind development in less windy parts of the state.
-This means that most lowa counties could benefit from utility-scale wind development.
+With about 11,700 MW installed at the end of 2020, Iowa has just begun to tap the potential for wind development.1 While parts of Iowa have some of the best wind resources in the U.S., technology improvements in wind turbines are leading to successful wind development in less windy parts of the state.
+This means that most Iowa counties could benefit from utility-scale wind development.